-Monica M. Bertagnolli, MD, serves as a Group Chair for the Alliance for Clinical Trials in Oncology; the group institutions include Brigham and Women’s Hospital and Dana Farber Cancer Institute.
+Monica M. Bertagnolli, MD, serves as group chair for the Alliance for Clinical Trials in Oncology; the group institutions include Brigham and Women’s Hospital and Dana-Farber Cancer Institute.

 Alliance research is highly multidisciplinary, and in addition to validating new treatments, its research also integrates translational endpoints within clinical trials to further our understanding of the biological basis of the cancer process and its treatment.